robertbraeutigam/scan/README.md

 * Message Id (variable length integer, clear-aad)
 * Payload (encrypted)

-After a frame is sent, the sender is required to "rekey" its sending key.
-After a frame is received, the receiver is required to "rekey" its receiving key.
-This means frames are perfectly forward secure, as each frame is encrypted with a different key.

 If any decryption errors occur, meaning that for some reason the sender and receiver becomes out of sync, messages were omitted or repeated for example, the connection must be closed.